 In January 2016, New Mexico sued the United States Environmental Protection Agency over negligence after the 2015 Gold King Mine waste water spill.

-In 2012 and 2016 Gary Johnson ran for president from the Libertarian Party.
+In 2016, Gary Johnson, who was governor of New Mexico from 1995 to 2003, ran for president from the Libertarian Party.

-According to a 2017 survey by the Pew Research Center, New Mexico ranked 18th among the 50 U.S. states in religiosity.
+According to a 2017 survey by the Pew Research Center, New Mexico ranks 18th among the 50 U.S. states in religiosity, with 63% believing in God with certainty.

-According to the 2017 Census of Agriculture, New Mexico ranked first in the nation for chile pepper acreage, with Doña Ana and Luna counties placing first and second among U.S. counties.
+According to the 2017 Census of Agriculture, New Mexico ranked first in the nation for chile pepper acreage, with Doña Ana and Luna counties placing first and second among U.S. counties in this regard.

-As of 2017, New Mexico had an S&P Global Rating of AA+, denoting a very strong capacity to meet financial commitments alongside a very low credit risk.
+As of 2017, New Mexico had an S&P Global Rating of AA+, denoting a very strong capacity to meet financial commitments.

 In 2017, New Mexico established the Bioscience Authority to foster local industry development.